Graham Priest

-Education
+Life

 Priest was educated at St John's College, Cambridge and the London School of Economics.
 His thesis advisor was John Lane Bell.
 He also holds a DLitt from the University of Melbourne.

+Priest was elected a corresponding fellow of the Australian Academy of the Humanities in 1995.

+In addition to his work in philosophy and logic, Priest practised karate-do.
+He is 3rd dan, International Karate-do Shobukai; 4th dan, shitō-ryū, and an Australian National kumite referee and kata judge.
+Presently, he practices tai chi.

 Philosophical work

-He is known for his defence of dialetheism, his in-depth analyses of the logical paradoxes (holding the thesis that there is a uniform treatment for many well-known paradoxes, such as the semantic, set-theoretic and liar paradoxes), and his many writings related to paraconsistent and other non-classical logics.
+Priest is known for his defence of dialetheism, his in-depth analyses of the logical paradoxes (holding the thesis that there is a uniform treatment for many well-known paradoxes, such as the semantic, set-theoretic and liar paradoxes), and his many writings related to paraconsistent and other non-classical logics.
 In these he draws on the history of philosophy, including Asian philosophy.

-Priest, a long-time resident of Australia, now residing in New York City, is the author of numerous books, and has published articles in nearly every major philosophical and logical journal.
+Priest, a long-time resident of Australia, now residing in New York City, is the author of numerous books (most notably the textbook An Introduction to Non-Classical Logic), and has published articles in nearly every major philosophical and logical journal.
 He was a frequent collaborator with the late Richard Sylvan, a fellow proponent of dialetheism and paraconsistent logic.

-Priest has also published on metaphilosophy (Beyond the Limits of Thought, 2002).
+Priest has also published on metaphilosophy (Beyond the Limits of Thought, 1995/2002).

-In addition to his work in philosophy and logic, Priest practiced Karate-do.
-He is 3rd Dan, International Karate-do Shobukai; 4th Dan, Shi’to Ryu, and an Australian National Kumite Referee and Kata Judge.
-Presently, he practices Taichi.